 We hear it on sales calls all the time, “My tools are the problem.”
 But the tools are never the problem.
 Spoiler alert: It’s how the tools are being used.

-The best one is the one your team actually uses.
+The best tool is the one your team uses.
+(We’re having a great experience with ClickUp.)
 That means it has to fit into your workflow.
 If you don't have good compliance, it doesn't matter how precise the data is; it's not going to be accurate.
 Precision and accuracy are not the same thing.
-Often precision actually comes with the cost of accuracy if it increases complexity enough.
+Often precision actually comes at the cost of accuracy if it increases complexity enough.

 Whether you choose an all-in-one, or a bunch of specialized tools, what’s important is making sure that you understand: “What is the core data schema that you need to measure for your business?”
 If you understand that the core outcome needs to produce data that looks a certain way, then you can align everything else to that.